TrackerTools/REDCamp/README.md

 ~~~~

 If you are on a seedbox and you lack the privileges to install packages, you are best off contacting your seedbox provider and asking them to install the listed packages.

+`setup.sh` will install all of the necessary dependencies (requires root).

 ### Configuration
 Run `redcamp` by running the script included when you cloned the repository: